Samuel-de-Oliveira/CanUseTimer/README.md

 and the program will start in a black window normaly.

-### How to open in Linux?
+### How to install in Linux?
 You can install using the `install.sh` file.
 To start it you need to open the terminal in the directory and digit:

     sudo ./install

 after this the program will install all the libraries needed, to start you can digit in your terminal:

     sudo canusetimer

 You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

 If you want to open with python (Not recommended if you are a casusual user) you need to check if you have python3.8 or higher installed in your machine with `python3 --version` commmand, after this you need to open the the terminal in directory and run:

     sudo python3 Main.py

 You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

 ---
 ## Why use?